iron-meteor/iron-router/Guide.md

 function.

 So far, we've only created routes that will be run directly in the browser.
 But we can also create server routes.
+These hook directly into the HTTP request and are used to implement REST endpoints.

 ```javascript
 Router.route('/item', function () {